-You will have a splint on your nose and some stitches inside your nose.
+You will have a splint inside your nose and some stitches inside your nose.
 The internal stitches will dissolve within a few weeks.
-Sometimes there will be stitches or splints on or inside your nose.
+Sometimes there will be non-dissolvable stitches or splints inside your nose.
 These will need to be removed around 7-14 days following surgery - this is usually be done at your follow up appointment.